 Small Group Tours in Ireland

-Of course you can take the easiest transport option and opt for one of Overland’s small group tours of Ireland.
+Of course, you can take the easiest transport option and opt for one of Overland’s small group tours of Ireland.
 At first glance, going on tour might seem a bit pricier than renting a car for a solo road trip.
 However, there are plenty of benefits to keep in mind, such as the knowledge and care of our local guides that elevate a great ‘Ireland trip’ into an unforgettable experience.
-On a group tour you won’t have to worry about vehicle rental, insurance, fuel or parking costs, and you won’t waste valuable time planning routes and trying to find your way around.
+On a group tour, you won’t have to worry about vehicle rental, insurance, fuel or parking costs, and you won’t waste valuable time planning routes and trying to find your way around.
 An added advantage of a group tour is that you can benefit from tour company discounts at some of the bigger attractions – this can really add up if you’re going on a longer tour of Ireland.
 So, if you’re on a budget but you’re going on a longer tour of Ireland, then one of our small group tours might be the perfect option for you.

 Self-drive Trip Through Ireland

 However, we understand that group tours aren’t for everyone and that for some people planning a trip is part of the fun.
-In which case, a self-drive trip through Ireland is bound to reward travellers on a budget.
+In this case, a self-drive trip through Ireland is bound to reward travellers on a budget.
 We are developing a range of self-drive tours for people where we arrange everything for you, but you drive and tour Ireland, moving at your own pace.
 In a way, this could be the best of both worlds.
 So stay tuned for more information!

 Pre-planned Self-Drive Tours of Ireland